MazeedahOloko/IMDB-/README.md

    WHERE box_office <> '' AND TRIM(box_office)<> '' AND box_office ~ '\D';
 ```
 ![image](https://github.com/MazeedahOloko/IMDB-/assets/128734036/d6a8b034-41b7-47d5-89b8-4012f4030e32)

-    *Query to clean the data:
+* Query to clean the data
 ```SELECT SUM(
          CASE
              WHEN box_office = 'Not Available' THEN NULL